DOP

 If you wish to become a Minister to the Sick and Dying, it is required that you complete the sessions on Extraordinary Ministers of Communion.

-If you would like to become a Minister of the Altar, you must attend all eight sessions.
+If you would like to become a Minister of the Altar, you must attend all seven sessions.

 If you have any questions regarding participation in the Liturgical Ministry Course, please contact the team at the Office for Worship: